wansongtao/axios-deduplicator/README.md

 - `options` (`Object`): The options object.
   - `repeatWindowMs`: A number representing the milliseconds of the repeat window.
 If an identical request is made within repeatWindowMs milliseconds, the same Promise will be returned directly without sending an actual request to the server.
 The default value is 0, which means deduplication only occurs when identical requests are made before the first request responds (when the first request responds, its result is distributed to other identical requests);

   - `generateRequestKey(config: AxiosRequestConfig)`: A function used to generate a unique identifier for the request.
 By default, it uses the request's URL, method, and data as the unique identifier.
 If you want to customize the unique identifier, you can provide this function.
 It should accept one parameter, which is the request configuration object, and return a string representing the unique identifier for the request;

   - `timeout`: A number representing the request timeout duration.
 The default value is undefined, indicating no timeout is set;

-  - `isAllowRepeat(config: AxiosRequestConfig)`: A function used to determine whether duplicate requests are allowed.
-By default, it returns false, indicating duplicate requests are not allowed.
-If you want to customize whether duplicate requests are allowed, you can provide this function.
-It should accept one parameter, which is the request configuration object, and return a boolean indicating whether duplicate requests are allowed;
-  - `isDeleteCached(err?: AxiosError, res?: AxiosResponse)`: A function used to determine whether to delete the cache, after which identical requests can be made immediately without deduplication.
-By default, the cache is never deleted.
-If you want to customize whether to delete the cache, you can provide this function.
-It should accept two parameters: the first is the request error object, and the second is the request response object, returning a boolean indicating whether to delete the cache;
+  - `options.skip(config?: AxiosRequestConfig, res?: AxiosResponse, err?: AxiosError)`: A function to determine whether to skip deduplication.
+By default it returns false, meaning deduplication is not skipped.
+If you want to customize whether to skip deduplication, you can provide this function.
+It should accept three arguments: the first is the request configuration object, the second is the request error object, and the third is the request response object.
+It returns a boolean indicating whether to skip deduplication.
-  - `started(key: string, config: AxiosRequestConfig)`: A function executed when deduplication begins.
-By default, it does nothing.
-If you want to perform performance analysis, you can provide this function.
-It should accept two parameters: the first is the request's unique identifier, and the second is the request configuration object;
-  - `completed(key: string, config: AxiosRequestConfig)`: A function executed when deduplication completes.
-By default, it does nothing.
-If you want to perform performance analysis or record the number of deduplications, you can provide this function.
-It should accept two parameters: the first is the request's unique identifier, and the second is the request configuration object.

 ### `AxiosDeduplicator`